 Maintenance

 Island biologists Spears conducted routine weekly maintenance checks on the PV system and generators.
 Monthly changes of water filters and crane greasing were conducted.
 The water quality test for March came back negative for Coliforms and E. Coli.
-David Gill and two assistants from Bonny Doon began routine maintenance of the septic system and prepared for the scheduled pump-out of solids on April 2nd.
+David Gill and two assistants from Bonny Doon began routine maintenance of the septic system and prepared for the scheduled pump-out of the septic waste on April 2nd.
+The waste was pumped into another septic tank and flown back to the mainland for disposal.

 Additional maintenance performed this month are as follows:

 The rail cart was rebuilt with wood.
 It is quite solid and heavy now.
+However, wheels and axles are still heavily corroded.

-The door to the Murre Blind was fixed and reenforced with a fresh hinge and screws.
+The door to the Murre Blind was fixed and reinforced with a fresh hinge and screws.

 Pumped the remaining sludge water from the Settling Tank into Garbage Gulch.